-Merrill Lynch International Limited, Alex.
-Brown & Sons Incorporated, Lehman Brothers International (Europe) and Salomon Brothers International Limited are acting as representatives (the "International Representatives") of the several U.S. Underwriters.
+Merrill Lynch International, Alex.
+Brown & Sons International, Lehman Brothers International (Europe) and Salomon Brothers International Limited are acting as representatives (the "International Representatives") of the several U.S. Underwriters.

 The Company and the Selling Shareholders have also entered into a U.S. purchase agreement (the "U.S. Purchase Agreement") with certain underwriters in the United States and Canada (the "U.S. Underwriters" and, together with the International Underwriters, the "Underwriters") for whom Merrill Lynch, Alex.
-Brown & Sons Incorporated, Salomon Brothers Inc. and Lehman Brothers are acting as representatives (the "U.S. Representatives" and, together with the International Representatives, the "Representatives").
+Brown & Sons Incorporated, Lehman Brothers Inc. and Salomon Brothers Inc are acting as representatives (the "U.S. Representatives" and, together with the International Representatives, the "Representatives" and, together with the International Representatives, the "Representatives").
 Subject to the terms and conditions set forth in the U.S. Purchase Agreement, and concurrently with the sale of 600,000 Shares to the International Underwriters, the Selling Shareholders have agreed to sell to the U.S. Underwriters, and the U.S. Underwriters severally have agreed to purchase, an aggregate of 2,400,000 Shares.
 The public offering price per Share and the underwriting discount per Share are identical under the International Purchase Agreement and the U.S. Purchase Agreement.